-5.1.
-The National Cyber Resilience Game (NCRG)
+5.1 The National Cyber Resilience Game (NCRG)

-As part of the IDCSS22, students took part in the India NCRG, incorporating all the issues highlighted in previous chapters.
-This serious game, developed by HCSS, is a gamified analytical tool, which is meant to facilitate group discourse about various strategically relevant subjects.
-The results of these game sessions in turn lend strategic and analytical insights as to what capabilities the participants deem the most important.
-The aim of the NCRG was to diagnose and illuminate gaps in Indian cyber resilience, with the participants having been provided with background information about India's cyber landscape and strategic objectives.
-Considering the large number of participants in the NCRG during the 2022 school, the game's resulting data may prove to be useful for Indian policymakers.
+As part of the IDCSS22, students took part in the India NCRG, incorporating all the issues highlighted in the previous chapters.
+This serious game, developed by the HCSS, is a gamified analytical tool that facilitates group discourse on various strategically relevant subjects.
+The results of these game sessions lend strategic and analytical insights into the capabilities that the participants deem the most important.
+The aim of the NCRG was to diagnose and illuminate gaps in Indian cyber resilience, with participants having been provided with background information about India's cyber landscape and strategic objectives.
+Considering the large number of participants in the NCRG during the 2022 school, the game's resulting data may prove useful for Indian policymakers.